My heart, O God, is steadfast, my heart is steadfast; I will sing and make music.

-The Senior Choir began rehearsals in September.
+The Senior Choir rehearsals are held every Wednesday night at 7pm in the sanctuary.
 Those interested in singing are welcome to join throughout the year.
-If you feel you cannot commit to every Sunday, please consider joining us for seasonal programs.
+If you feel you cannot commit to every Sunday, please consider joining for seasonal programs.
 Please contact Bev Peduzzi at email@example.com with questions.

 Throughout the year and during the Senior choir's summer hiatus, we offer special music and musical programs.
 If you have a musical talent to share or know of others who does, please speak with our music director or pastor.
 We are always interested in expanding our musical offerings.

 Vi Taylor, Cellist

 Do you enjoy the church chimes on Sunday mornings?

 Benjamin Dunham is our Carillonneur; he has been programming the chimes since about 2007 when Marjory Robinson (Pastor George Robinson’s wife) asked him to take on the challenge.
 The musical chimes are separate from the hourly chimes.
 The musical chimes are programmed to play at 12:02 and 6:02 PM, on Sunday mornings, and on special occasions such as Veterans Day or the Christmas Stroll.

 Benjamin will be programming the chimes this year, as he does each year, to play Christmas selections every 15 minutes.
 We appreciate his faithful care in providing this special aspect of our church for the community.